ska-telescope/developer.skatelescope.org/src/tools/codeguides/js-testing.rst

 -----------------------------

-There is an industry recommendation to use specific testing identifiers as opposed to relying on a component label, or it being the only component of it's type visible.
+There is an industry recommendation to use specific testing identifiers as opposed to relying on a component label, or it being the only component of its type visible.
 This reduces the need for testing to be re-written should labels or page positioning change.
 Within the standard SKAO Component libraries, there has been an active decision to provide a ``testId`` property to components to encourage the use of this recommendation.